77 Fremont Place

 No architect or contractor is specified on the permit issued to G. L. Palmer.
 If it applies as we suspect to #77, it could be that Palmer built a spec house, quite common in Fremont Place as the tract finally began to fill up in the early '20s after leisurely development since the gates were opened in 1911.
 It could also be that G. L. Palmer was an agent of the first owner of #77, who appears to have been a widowed Massachusetts philanthropist by the name of Fannie B. Look.
 A house inhabited by a New Englander was quite unusual in thoroughly Midwestern Fremont Place.
 Unusual too is that Mrs. Look—apparently averse to rattling around in a big house by herself, or perhaps looking for interesting house-sitters when she traveled—was joined by another Bay State widow, Mrs. Anne L. Bangs, and by a couple also from the East Coast, one with no easily traceable connection to either widow but one with an interesting backstory.
 Clarence Burtch Hoadley was the son of a Swarthmore professor of physics and captain of the school's football team in 1897, the year of his graduation.
 There was quite a scandal several years later when he up and announced his engagement to an undergraduate—or, rather, a rich Philadelphia gal who had once matriculated at Swarthmore but who had never graduated.
 She was also 19 years older than her groom, had been married to well-known Quaker physician, surgeon, and gynecologist Isaac Garrett Smedley (who'd been killed in a train accident), and had daughters 9 and 14.
 Elizabeth Hallowell Smedley had been amply provided for by her own family as well as by that of her first husband.
 While there turned out to no stopping the marriage, which took place on November 18, 1901, the newlyweds did think it better to high-tail away from the heat—and the cold—and settle in California.
 While Elizabeth would maintain a lifelong interest in the Society of Friends, she also knew what she wanted and wasn't going to give up Clarence, or he her.
 They would live at several Southland addresses until Florence Smedley, her husband Clifford Vernon, and their children moved west and the extended family settled at 197 South Commonwealth Avenue in Los Angeles.
 Clarence dealt in magnesite, used to line furnaces, and sold cars, as did his stepson-in-law.
 The Vernons moved into their own house after 1920 and, whatever their arrangement, Mrs. Look, Mrs. Bangs, and the Hoadleys eventually into their house at 77 Fremont Place.

-Fannie B. Look joined the usual clubs of certain Fremont Place ladies, such as the Friday Morning and the Ebell; she would also donate what would today be many millions for the establishment of a park in Florence, Massachusetts, in memory of her husband (baseball banned on Sundays), and, as a devout Congregationalist, to Yankton College in South Dakota and to Los Angeles's First Congregational Church, which would later be headed by Fremont Placer James W. Fifield.
+Fannie B. Look joined the usual clubs of certain Fremont Place ladies, such as the Friday Morning and the Ebell; she would also donate what would today be many millions for the establishment of a park in Florence, Massachusetts, in memory of her husband (baseball banned on Sundays), and, as a devout Congregationalist, to Yankton College in South Dakota and to Los Angeles's First Congregational Church (which would later be headed by James W. Fifield, who would also later move into 118 Fremont Place).
 Elizabeth and Clarence Hoadley would leave #77 toward the end of the '20s for 615 South Gramercy Place, where they would remain for many years.
 Clarence got into the bond and mortgage business.
 Despite his relative youth, he would die on December 3, 1946, Elizabeth nine years and two days later, a month shy of her 93rd birthday.

 |A classified advertisement in the Los Angeles Times of March 10, 1940, announced the disposal|